noahcape/cypress/README.md

 - Expressive combinators
 - Labelling parser for easier debugging
 - Generic over input and output
-- Ergonomic macros for common parsing tasks
+- Macros for ergonomic parsing for common tasks

 ## Example